-Learners not enrolled for the equivalent of more than three consecutive semesters are required to contact a Professional Studies Admissions Counselor to complete all necessary documentation for readmission.
+Learners who have not enrolled for the equivalent of more than three consecutive semesters are required to contact a Professional Studies admissions counselor to complete all necessary documentation for readmission.
 Learners who leave the bachelor's program but re-enroll having missed no more than one year (counting fall, spring, and summer semesters as one year) may follow the catalog under which they were previously enrolled.
-Southwestern College is in compliance with the Higher Education and Opportunity Act (HEOA) provision for service members readmission based on military service.
+Southwestern College is in with the Higher Education compliance Opportunity Act (HEOA) provision for service members readmission based on military service.